cztomczak/cefpython/docs/Migration-guide.md

 ## v50+ Build instructions and build tools

-Many changes in regards to building CEF and CEF Python has changed.
+There were many changes in regards to building CEF and CEF Python.
 There are now new tools in the tools/ root directory that fully automate building CEF and CEF Python.
 CEF Python now provides upstream CEF prebuilt binaries and libraries on GitHub Releases